SAP-archive/cloud-s4-sdk-pipeline-lib/README.md

  ## Requirements

- It applies the same requirements as for the project [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
+ The project has the same requirements as for the project [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
+Please follow the instruction for the pipeline project.

  ## Download and Installation

- The pipeline library should be used together the [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
+ The pipeline library should be used together with the [Pipeline for the SAP S/4HANA Cloud SDK](https://github.com/SAP/cloud-s4-sdk-pipeline).
- Thus, you have to create a project using this library.
+ Thus, you have to create a project using this pipeline.
- A description how to achieve that can be found in the [Download and Installation](https://github.com/SAP/cloud-s4-sdk-pipeline) of the pipeline project.
+ A description how to achieve that can be found in the [Download and Installation](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/README.md#download-and-installation) of the pipeline project.

- To setup the environment you can start a preconfigured Jenkins server using the cx-server script included in the archetypes of the SAP S/4HANA Cloud SDK.

 ## Known Issues
 Currently, there are no known issues.